-- Spoon in the almond butter and whip until the mixture is smooth.
+- Spoon in almond butter and whip until the mixture is smooth.

-- Next comes the baking powder and a sprinkle of lemon juice, folded in, followed by gently folding in the beaten egg whites.
+- Add the lemon juice, then gently fold in the beaten egg whites.

 - Bring your oiled pan to just below medium heat.
 My electric range dial would read just between 3 and 4.